-We're meeting with Marta Regina, mindfulness trainer to find out a little more about her journey.
+We're meeting with Marta Regina, Mindfulness and Qi Gong teacher to find out a little more about her journey.

 The difference between Tai Chi and Qi Gong.